-(HARRISBURG)—A bill designating the Eastern hellbender as Pennsylvania's official state amphibian is headed to Governor Tom Wolf's desk.
+(HARRISBURG, PA)—A bill designating the Eastern hellbender as Pennsylvania's official state amphibian is headed to Governor Tom Wolf's desk.

 Student advocates for the largest salamander in North America and cleaner waters in the Commonwealth couldn't be happier.